 The financial Tender shall be opened only for those Tenders which meet or exceed the stated threshold, in case such is defined.
-For those Tenders which do not reach the minimum specified threshold, or were deemed technically insufficient, the corresponding financial Tender is not eligible for further consideration.
+For those Tenders which do not reach the minimum specified threshold, the corresponding financial Tender is not eligible for further consideration.